The Bankrate promise

 My favorite part about this card — and the reason I plan to keep it for the foreseeable future — is its amazing bonus categories for small business spending.
 This card lets you earn 5 percent cash back on the first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each account anniversary year (then 1 percent back) and 2 percent cash back on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year.

 I mostly use this card in its highest cash back categories, which has allowed me to maximize rewards on our business phone bill and office supply store purchases over the years.
 By earning 5 percent back (on the first $25,000 spent in combined purchases each account anniversary year), I’ve maximized the points I earn on everything from office furniture to new computers and software.

 However, it’s worth noting that I don’t use this card for regular, non-bonus spending.
-For purchases that don’t earn bonus rewards with my Ink Business Cash or Ink Business Preferred® Credit Card, I switch to the Ink Business Unlimited® Credit Card to earn 1.5 percent cash back.
+For purchases that don’t earn bonus rewards with my Ink Business Cash or with my Ink Business Preferred® Credit Card, I switch to the Ink Business Unlimited® Credit Card to earn 1.5 percent cash back on all purchases.

 Combine points with ease